2025–26 Macedonian Second Football League

-The 2025–26 Macedonian Second Football League is the 34th season of the Macedonian Second Football League, the second division in the Macedonian football league system.
+The 2025–26 Macedonian Second Football League was the 34th season of the Macedonian Second Football League, the second division in the Macedonian football league system.
 This is the fourth season since the league was returned to the united league format, for the first time since 2016–17 season.
-The season began on 23 August 2025 and will be concluded on 23 May 2026.
+The season began on 23 August 2025 and concluded on 23 May 2026.